 (5) Is a certified police officer firearms safety instructor.

-6. Any firearms safety instructor who knowingly provides any sheriff with any false information concerning an applicant's performance on any portion of the required training and qualification shall be guilty of a class C misdemeanor.
+7. Any firearms safety instructor who knowingly provides any sheriff with any false information concerning an applicant's performance on any portion of the required training and qualification shall be guilty of a class C misdemeanor.
+A violation of the provisions of this section shall result in the person being prohibited from instructing concealed carry permit classes and issuing certificates.

 Missouri General Assembly